Matrix nearness problems and eigenvalue optimization: Gradient flow

 One motivation for choosing this method is that near a stationary point, the motion is almost rotational since $x \approx \alpha u$ and $y \approx \beta v$.
 The dominating term determining the motion is then the rotational term on the right-hand side of (\ref{ode-uv-short}), which is integrated by a rotation in the above scheme (the integration would be exact if $\alpha,\beta,\gamma$ were constant).

-This algorithm requires in each step one computation of rightmost eigenvalues and associated eigenvectors of rank-$1$ perturbations to the matrix $A$, which can be computed at relatively small computational cost for large sparse matrices $A$, either combining the Cayley transformation approach with the Sherman-Morrison formula or by using an (as implemented in ARPACK and used in the MATLAB function {\it eigs}).
+This algorithm requires in each step one computation of \bcl target \ecl eigenvalues and their left and right eigenvectors of rank-$1$ perturbations to the matrix $A$; \bcl see the Notes at the end of this chapter. \ecl

-(We also tried a variant where $\alpha,\beta,\gamma$ in the rotation step are updated from $( \widetilde u(h),\widetilde v(h))$ and the left and right eigenvectors to the target eigenvalue $\widetilde \lambda (h)$ of $A+\eps \widetilde u(h)\widetilde v(h)^*$.
-In our numerical experiments we found, however, that the slight improvement in the speed of convergence to the stationary state does not justify the nearly doubled computational cost per step.)
+We also tried a variant where $\alpha,\beta,\gamma$ in the rotation step are updated from $( \widetilde u(h),\widetilde v(h))$ and the left and right eigenvectors to the target eigenvalue $\widetilde \lambda (h)$ of $A+\eps \widetilde u(h)\widetilde v(h)^*$.
+In our numerical experiments we found, however, that the slight improvement in the speed of convergence to the stationary state does not justify the nearly doubled computational cost per step.